 net start wuauserv net start cryptSvc net start bits net start msiserver

 When you perform the above steps, Restart your PC and check whether you still encounter the Update issue 0x800700d8.

 6} Update the BIOS to the latest version

 Sometimes, outdated BIOS may also result in this particular bug 0x800700d8.
 If that’s the case, update the existing BIOS to the latest release.
-You may take help of following links based on your PC manufacturer –
+You may visit PC manufacturer’s official website to update your BIOS –

 Note: The process of updating BIOS may vary from one company to another.
 If you don’t know the technical aspects, it is better to call customer care so that they assist you in performing this task.